sd65/MiniVim/README.md

 - When opening multiple file (as `vim file1 file2`), Vim will open those files in new tabs automatically.

 ## Changelog

+### 1.3

+- Custom save function
+- Complete words containing a dash
+- Replace on the line
+- Better cursor position after duplicating a block
+- Added percentage in statusline
+- Added the 'Remove Trailing Spaces' function
+- Small fixes and typos fixed

 ### 1.2